AmritaCSN/LongRange-WiFi-Interceptor/README.md

 - [source](#source)

 ### Flow_Diagram
-   This block diagram describes the work flow of the interception system
+   This block diagram describes the work flow of the interception system.

 ### data
-   This section contains the logs and savefiles of the experiments conducted in tools like antenna magus, mitmproxy, opendns, vistumbler
+   This section contains the logs and savefiles of the experiments conducted in tools like antenna magus, mitmproxy, opendns, vistumbler.

 ### experiments
    This section contains the results of the experiments of the above mentioned tools.